sherryleneg/dunnhumby-sdet-test/README.md

 ## Future improvements

- - Use of Docker to containerize the tests
+ - Use of Docker to containerise the tests

  - Use of fixture files to pass on data to API tests

- - Create two separate cypress.json files for the UI and the AP tests
+ - Create two separate cypress.json files for the UI and API tests

  - Tagging the tests with test tags